Acute Care and Trauma Surgery

-The Sections of Acute Care & Trauma Surgery and Surgical Critical Care, in partnership with Boston University School of Medicine, conducts cutting-edge research on trauma interventions focusing on wound repair and healing, gene regulation after injury and mechanical ventilator impact on traumatic brain injury as well as many other areas of interest.
-The sections have presented and published at national and international scientific forums.
+The Sections of Acute Care & Trauma Surgery and Surgical Critical Care, in partnership with Boston University Chobanian & Avedisian School of Medicine, conduct cutting-edge research on trauma interventions focusing on wound repair and healing, gene regulation after injury, and mechanical ventilator impact on traumatic brain injury as well as many other areas of interest.

 Lisa Allee, LICSW

-As the Director of Injury Prevention and the Community Violence Response Team (CVRT) at Boston Medical Center in the Sections of Acute Care and Trauma Surgery and Surgical Critical Care and Instructor of Surgery at Boston University School of Medicine, Lisa plays a vital role in trauma care.
-Her research interests include violence-related injury and epidemiology, older adult falls and motor vehicle crash prevention as well as impaired driving, child passenger safety and infant mortality related to sleeping habits.
+As the Director of Injury Prevention and the Community Violence Response Team (CVRT) at Boston Medical Center in the Sections of Acute Care and Trauma Surgery and Surgical Critical Care and Assistant Professor of Surgery at Boston University Chobanian & Avedisian School of Medicine, Lisa plays a vital role in trauma care.
+Her research interests include violence-related injury and epidemiology, older adult falls and motor vehicle crash prevention, as well as impaired driving, child passenger safety and infant mortality related to sleeping habits.
 Lisa also holds the position of Director of Programs and Education for the Injury Prevention Center and is a member of the New England Injury and Violence Prevention Research Collaborative (NEIVPRC).

 Peter Burke, MD, FACS

-As the Chief of Trauma Services at Boston Medical Center and Professor of Surgery at Boston University School of Medicine, Dr. Burke’s clinical interests involve developing a better understanding of the overall injury response with a special interest in the nutritional needs of trauma and critically ill patients.
+As former Chief of Acute Care and Trauma Surgery at Boston Medical Center and Professor of Surgery at Boston University Chobanian & Avedisian School of Medicine, Dr. Burke’s clinical interests involve developing a better understanding of the overall injury response with a special interest in the nutritional needs of trauma and critically ill patients.
 The effects of metabolic and nutritional support on the inflammatory response and their interactions with other ongoing therapies in the Intensive Care Unit (ICU) population remains an area of active and ongoing study.
 Presently, we are enrolling Trauma SICU patients in a NIH funded study evaluating the effects of early metabolic support on inflammatory and metabolic parameters.
 Preliminary data from these studies will be utilized to develop a multi-center study with enough power to examine early metabolic support on outcome and mortality, length of stay and complications in severely injured trauma patients.

 Tracey Dechert, MD, FACS

-As an Attending Surgeon in the Section of Acute Care and Trauma Surgery and Assistant Professor of Surgery at Boston University School of Medicine, Dr. Dechert’s research interests include injury prevention, trauma disparities and surgical education.
-As Associate Program Director of the Surgery Residency Program, she is actively involved in resident education and wellness.
-Additionally, Dr. Dechert is the founder of Socially Responsible Surgery (SRS), a working group that aims to embolden surgeons as healthcare leaders to advocate for outstanding patient care and to confront disparities in health and healthcare.
+As Chief of the Section of Acute Care and Trauma Surgery and Associate Professor of Surgery at the Boston University Chobanian & Avedisian School of Medicine, Dr. Dechert’s research interests include injury prevention, trauma disparities and surgical education.
+Additionally, Dr. Dechert is the faculty founder of Socially Responsible Surgery (SRS), a group that aims to embolden surgeons as healthcare leaders to advocate for outstanding patient care and to confront disparities in health and healthcare.
 Founded in 2014, the work of SRS involves education, research, advocacy and service.